apocalyptech/swh_savegame/README.md

 you'll get all those abilities after running a single mission with the character.

+(Interestingly, it looks like you only need **one** character to officially go through the level-up process for **all** characters to receive any ability unlocks they might have missed.
+So I could theoretically rewrite `--experience` a bit so that it sets all but one unlocked characters to 20000, and then just left one at 19999, to serve as the "unlock" character.
+In the end I think that'd be more confusing than what we do now, though, so I'm going to leave it.)

 The `--inventory` option adds a ridiculous number of items to your inventory.
 By default these will include items from the *SteamWorld Heist: The Outsider* DLC.
 You can specify `--nodlc` to omit these items, if you don't actually have